- About Us

 Michael graduated cum laude from Wesleyan University with a B.A. in Government.
 Before law school, he worked as a criminal defense investigator with the Public Defender Service in Washington, D.C.

 He is currently a member of the New York City Bar Association’s Criminal Justice Operations Committee and Mass Incarceration Task Force.
-His writings on have appeared in the New York Times, USA Today, New York Daily News, The Champion and The Forward.
+His writings have appeared in the New York Times, USA Today, New York Daily News, Bloomberg Law, The Champion and The Forward.